 Congressional action has mandated that the PPBE Reform Commission examine a \$816.7 billion agency, which holds \$3.8 trillion in assets; and employs 3.4 million service members and civilians, operating on 4,800 sites in more than 160 countries.
 Currently, the Department's annual budget submission involves 50,000 military and civilian personnel, consists of 30,000 pages, thousands of budget lines, and is the culmination of up to four years of work.
-The task has not been easy, but the Commission 14 experts in defense budgeting and acquisition processes have done their due-diligence and crafted well-founded recommendation that will streamline the DoD, increase the safety and lethality of our warfighters, and save the American Taxpayer their hard-earned money.
+The task has not been easy, but the Commission's 14 experts in defense budgeting and acquisition processes have done their due-diligence and crafted well-founded recommendations that would streamline the DoD, increase the safety and lethality of our warfighters, and save the American Taxpayer their hard-earned money.

-The work of the PPBE Commission shines the light of transparency and oversight on a antiquated budgeting process that has lead to deteriorating trust between the DoD and Congress and a lag of innovation that endangers the security of all Americans and our allies.
-Streamlining the DoD's PPBE process through the recommendations of the PPBE Commission will allow critical technologies like artificial intelligence, quantum sensing and computing, autonomous drones and vehicles, among others.
+The work of the PPBE Commission shines the light of transparency and oversight on an antiquated budgeting process that has led to a deterioration of trust between DoD and Congress and a lag of innovation that endangers the security of all Americans and our allies.
+Streamlining the DoD's PPBE process through the recommendations of the Commission will allow critical technologies like artificial intelligence, quantum sensing and computing, autonomous drones and vehicles, and others to be rapidly fielded to the benefit of our warfighters.